nathanmac/drone-exporter/README.md

 Monitor your drone builds and output to prometheus.
 This is done by calling the Drone API on a regular interval and updating the prometheus metrics.

+These metrics include:

-- Build states
+- Build Status
-- Build counts
+- Build Count
+- Total API Count

 ## Usage